Marina Stefanoni

 Marina Stefanoni (born November 30, 2002) is an American professional squash player.
-She reached a career high ranking of number 30 in the world during November 2025.
+She reached a career high ranking of number 14 in the world during March 2026.

 Stefanoni is the third child of Peggy Stefanoni and Chris Stefanoni.
 She is of Guatemalan descent on her maternal line.

 Career

 Stefanoni competed for Harvard Crimson squash.

 After a first round exit at the 2024 PSA Women's World Squash Championship in May, she won her 9th PSA title after securing victory in the Costa Rica Open during the 2024–25 PSA Squash Tour.

 Stefanoni helped the United States win the silver medal at the December 2024 Women's World Team Squash Championships.

-Stefanoni secured her 10th PSA title in May 2025 by winning the Richmond Open, which moved her the world ranking to 28, her highest position to date.
+Stefanoni secured her 10th PSA title in May 2025 by winning the Richmond Open, which moved her the world ranking to 28, her highest position to that point.